Cheryl Paris

 Cheryl Annie Paris (born 1959) is an American television and film actress and former fashion model.

 Career

 In 1979, Paris worked as an Elite Agency model, and during that time she posed for fashion layouts found in both Vogue and Mademoiselle magazines.
 While attending college for two years in Tampa and Miami, she studied criminal justice.

 Personal life

 Paris and her five older brothers were raised in California by their mother, who divorced their father around 1963.
 She spent part of her early childhood in the town of North Highlands, California.

 Her first marriage (1980–86) was to Delta Air Lines pilot Jim Porter.
 They had a daughter, Katherine, together in 1984.
-Her second marriage (1994-2004) was to the much older television actor Ken Kercheval.
-She was Kercheval's fourth wife.
+Her second marriage (1994–2004) was to the television actor Ken Kercheval.
+She was Kercheval's third wife.
 The couple had one child together.